About the Journal

 • Diversity in content, methodology, and authorship.

-• Publishing research that is both intellectually substantial and pedagogically meaningful.
+• Research that is both intellectually substantial and pedagogically meaningful.

 Institutional Support

-AI & Antiquity is enriched by the intellectual environment and academic networks of several institutions closely linked to its editorial team and contributors.
-In particular:
+AI & Antiquity is enriched by the intellectual environment and academic networks of institutions closely linked to its editorial team and contributors:

-These collaborations provide continued academic and professional support, while ensuring that the journal remains open, interdisciplinary, and connected to both research and teaching communities worldwide.
+These collaborations provide continued academic and professional support while ensuring that the journal remains open, interdisciplinary, and connected to research and teaching communities worldwide.